Rabina4363sf/how-to-create-wpf-nested-datagrid-view-in-winui-/README.md

-# How to create Nested DataGrid View (Master Details View) in WinUI?
+# How to create Nested DataGrid View (Master Details View) in WinUI DataGrid?

 ## About the sample

-This example illustrates how to create Nested DataGrid View (Master Details View) in WinUI?
+This example illustrates how to create Nested DataGrid View (Master Details View) in WinUI DataGrid.

 [WinUI DataGrid](https://www.syncfusion.com/winui-controls/datagrid) (SfDataGrid) provides support to represent the hierarchical data in the form of nested tables using Master-Details View.
 You can expand or collapse the nested tables by using an expander in a row or programmatically.